daryl-sen/llama.cpp/SETUP-README.md

 python convert.py models/vicuna-7b-v1.3/
 ```

-Quantize it, whatever that means.
+Quantize it, this is the step that actually converts it from a float16 to int4.
 Using the f16 gguf file, this will produce a new bin file.
+This will result in a loss in quality, but makes it possible to run on low-spec hardware.

 ```
 ./quantize ./models/vicuna-7b-v1.3/ggml-model-f16.gguf ./models/vicuna-7b-v1.3/ggml-model-q4_0.bin 2